antler/caribou-docs/resources/outline.md

 ## Admin

-Admin provides a browser-based interface to all of the Caribou functionality.
+[Caribou Admin](https://github.com/antler/caribou-admin) provides a browser-based interface to all of the Caribou functionality.
 Things you would previously need someone to code for you can be done with the click of a button.
 Adding new Models, adding new Fields to those Models, creating content based on those Models, adding Pages for routing and rendering, localizing content for many languages and locales, adding Accounts and managing Permissions, all of this